Trout Creek Ranch Wet Meadows Bird Surveys

 Virtual Trainings

-You will be required to take a quiz online to help us gauge your identification skills of sight and sound.
-You may take this as many times as possible before the May field days.
-Live online question and answer sessions may also occur in late April/early May.
+Helpful documents and slides can be accessed below to learn about the survey protocol and local bird species.
+You will be required to take a quiz online to help us gauge your identification skills of sight and sound, but your score won’t preclude you from participating.
+You may take this as many times as possible before the field days.
+(Teresa will also host virtual orientations for volunteers interested in processing the audio recording unit data, in fall, likely September ).

 Wednesday, May 15 noon = Field training